Skip to content

 Notes

-• The scheme is currently implemented and tested for 2D only.
+• The scheme is currently implemented and mostly tested for 2D.

 • There was an issue with making SolveUnsteadyStokes virtual.
 The SmoothedProfileMethod is derived from VelocityCorrectionScheme and constructs a virtual function of SolveUnsteadyStokes.
 This merge resolves this by defining a virtual SolveUnsteadyStokes within VelocityCorrectionScheme instead, see commit 61f1b6f9